Image Source: HBO

-Recently, I was on a five-hour-plus flight back home and decided to check out the movie The Incredible Jessica James on Netflix (which I initially thought was the first season of a show and was heartbroken to find out I was wrong).
-It had everything I love in my movies — a quirky (but not annoying) protagonist, an awkward love interest, and that modern-millennial romance that makes us wince in secondhand embarrassment while wishing we had that kind of love.
+It was during a five-hour-plus flight back home from a work trip that I came across The Incredible Jessica James on Netflix (which I initially thought was the first season of a show and was heartbroken to find out I was wrong).
+The movie has everything I love in my flicks — a quirky (but not annoying) protagonist, an awkward love interest, and that modern millennial romance that makes us wince in secondhand embarrassment, while wishing we had that kind of love.
 Plus, Jessica James is played by Jessica Williams, who I basically want to be when I grow up.
-So I went into it guessing that I was going to enjoy it.
+So it's safe to say that I was going to enjoy it.
 By the end of the movie, I was crying.

 She's creative, smart, a little bitter, a lot jaded, full of swagger, and black.
 Just like me.

-I wasn't crying because the movie is particularly heartbreaking or overwhelmingly amazing (though it's good; you should definitely check it out), but because it felt like ME.
-I watched Jessica James on my 13.3-inch screen, and I related to her so much.
+I wasn't crying because the movie is particularly heartbreaking or overwhelmingly amazing (though it's good!), but because it feels like ME.
+The Jessica James on my 13.3-inch screen was someone I could relate to on practically every level.
 She's creative, smart, a little bitter, a lot jaded, full of swagger, and black.
 Just like me.
-In my 26 years of life, the times all those boxes were checked for a character I connected with were very few and far between.
-But with movies like The Incredible Jessica James or Black Panther and shows like Being Mary Jane or Insecure, I'm beginning to check off that final box more and more, which was practically impossible several years ago.
+There have been so few times in my life that a character was able to check off every single box that allows me to connect to them on a deeper level.
+But with movies like Black Panther, If Beale Street Could Talk, and Little, as well as shows like Grown-ish or Black Lightning, I'm beginning to check off that final box more and more, which was practically impossible several years ago.
 I was a kid during what felt like the golden age of black television.
 I remember staying up with my sister so I could watch repeats of shows like A Different World, Living Single, and Martin, but never getting them because I was too young.
 When I got older, there was UPN (which was basically known as the "black channel"), and with it came iconic shows like Girlfriends, Everybody Hates Chris, All of Us, and Moesha.
 These were essential watches for black families in the late '80s / early '00s.
 We had actual black families on our TVs who were loving and realistic and who dealt with problems we understood.

 Image Source: Everett Collection

-But the older I got, the less those shows were around.
-By the time I was in high school, there were barely any shows that had predominantly black casts.
+But it's always felt like the older I get, the less those shows are around.
+By the time I was in high school, barely any shows had predominantly black casts.
 Sure, there were black characters on shows, but they weren't the focus or the protagonists.
 They were always the sidekicks.

-As someone who has always watched a lot of TV, that had an impact on me.
-Sure, I enjoyed a lot of shows that had predominantly white cast members, but I was always conscious of the fact that no one looked like me, even with shows based in my own city.
-I could relate to aspects of a character's personality, but that was as far as it could go.
-I would always find myself thinking, "But if she were black . . ."
+As someone who has always watched a lot of TV, growing up with a lack of proper representation has had a lasting impact on me.
+Sure, I enjoy a lot of shows that have predominantly white cast members, but I'm always conscious of the fact that no one looks like me, even with shows based in my own city.
+I can relate to aspects of a character's personality, but that's as far as it can go.
+I always find myself thinking, "But if she was black . . ."

 Seeing yourself in the media is a sign of relevance.
 It's an indication that your existence is acknowledged and understood.

 Despite what people like to believe, the media is part of everyone's lives.
 Whether you're conscious of it or not, it permeates your brain; it builds up and becomes part of your belief of what is "normal" and possible.
-When you don't see images or characterizations that you can relate to, you start to alter yourself.
-I would have killed for a PG-13 version of Awkward Black Girl when I was a tween and getting called an Oreo for being too "bougie" and awkward.
+When you don't see images or characterizations that you can relate to, you start to alter yourself or shrink yourself to fit into the "parameters" society has designated for you.
+Or, you just feel lost and adrift because you can't change yourself.
+I would have killed for a PG-13 version of Insecure or a show like Grown-ish when I was a tween and getting called an Oreo for being too "bougie" and nerdy.
 It would have saved me a lot of years of feeling like an anomaly.
-Instead, the only figures in media who were close to how I saw myself were Hollywood's answer to geeks, i.e., really attractive white guys who liked to listen to Death Cab for Cutie and read manga (yes, I'm referring to Seth Cohen from The O.C.).
+Instead, the only figures in media who were close to how I see myself were Hollywood's answer to geeks, i.e., attractive white guys who liked to listen to Death Cab for Cutie and read manga (yes, I'm referring to Seth Cohen from The O.C.).

-Having a character like Jessica James to relate to in my awkward tween years would have been a godsend.
-It would have meant that enough people understood that black girls are also quirky and weird and like to dance offbeat to music just like anyone else.
-And they understood it enough to make it a movie!
+Having a character like Jessica James, Issa Dee, or Zoey Johnson to relate to in my awkward tween years would have been a godsend.
+It would have meant that enough people understand that black girls are also quirky and weird and like to dance offbeat to music just like anyone else.
+That black women can also be badass warriors who can be funny and save the day too.
+And they understand it enough to make it a movie or create a TV show about it!
 Tween Meki would have been over the moon to see someone act like her, who looked like her and could have easily grown up like her, on the screen.

 — Nova Bored-Alone (@milas_universe) December 4, 2015

-Yes, there have been great strides for representation of various identities in media, but as a black woman, I can honestly say that seeing so many different kinds of black women on my screen has changed me.
-Seeing the black women of Queen Sugar, Black-ish, and soon Grown-ish showcase how truly different we can be is exhilarating!
+Yes, there have been great strides for representation of various identities in media, but as a black woman, I can honestly say that seeing so many different kinds of black women on my screen has sparked a change in me.
+Seeing the black women of Queen Sugar, How to Get Away With Murder, and Atlanta showcase how truly different we can be is exhilarating!
 I see black women who differ in shade, occupation, education, and temperament.
-I see black women who are doctors, lawyers, teachers, creatives, and stay-at-home mothers.
-I see black women who are shapely, athletic, full-figured, and slim.
+I see black women who are doctors, dancers, lawyers, teachers, creatives, and stay-at-home mothers.
+I see black women who are shapely, athletic, full-figured, slim, and everything in between.
 And I want to see more.
 I need to see more.
 We all need to see more!
 We have generations of black women who have lacked images of themselves in media, which claims to showcase the world but only does so sparingly or so incorrectly its warped, and they are hungry for something more.
 It's about f*cking time we gave it to them.